RHS Growing Guides

 Supporting

 Sweetcorn plants can grow up to 2m (6½ft) tall, depending on the variety, so are vulnerable to being rocked by wind – this can loosen the roots and hinder growth.
-So if plants are being buffeted around, either support each one with a bamboo cane or insert several canes around the outside of the block and link together with string.
+Strong winds can potentially cause stems to break or topple over.
+So if plants are being buffeted around, either support each one with a bamboo cane or insert tall supports (bamboo canes, hazel or other woody stems) around the outside of the block of plants and use garden twine or string to contain and support the growth.
 You can also earth up the plants by mounding soil around the base of the stem to provide extra stability.
 Additional roots should grow in this extra soil, to help anchor plants more securely in place.

 Flowering

 As sweetcorn is wind-pollinated, it’s important to plant closely in a block rather than a long row, so the plants are surrounded by others.
-This increases the chances of pollination whichever way the wind is blowing.
-It’s also worth giving an extra helping hand once the male flowerheads open at the top of the plant – simply tap the stems to loosen the pollen so it’s more likely to reach the female flowers lower down the plant.
+You can also give an extra helping hand once the male flowerheads (tassels) open at the top of the plant – simply tap the stems to loosen the pollen so it’s more likely to reach the female flowers lower down the plant.
 Poor pollination results in sparsely filled cobs.
 The only exception is when growing baby corn, whose female flowers must not be pollinated, to keep the cobs small and prevent the kernels swelling.
 Plant these in rows, not blocks, or position them individually around the veg plot.

 Harvesting